Distracted Driving Car AccidentsClick For Your Free Consulation

 If a loved one was killed in a distracted driving accident, you have just two years to file a wrongful death claim.

 Distracted driving accidents in NYC are, sadly, all too common on our city’s congested roads.
 If you or someone you love has been hurt by a distracted driver, our New York distracted driving accident lawyers are here to help.
 We will go up against the insurance companies on your behalf to fight for the full compensation you deserve.

-Call the Law Offices of Jay S. Knispel, LLC today to schedule a free case review.
+Call the Law Offices of Jay S. Knispel Personal Injury Lawyers today to schedule a free case review.
 We work on a contingency-fee-basis; you pay nothing unless we are successful in recovering compensation.

 Search Our Site